Dicentra Titanium: a Bleeding Heart That Tolerates Heat

 Botanical name: Dicentra 'Titanium'

-Flowers: Pure white, drooping flowers appear continually from spring through summer on arching stems that rise several inches above the foliage.
+Flowers: Clusters of pure white, drooping, heart-shaped flowers appear continually from spring through summer on arching stems that rise several inches above the foliage.

 Foliage: Lacy, fernlike foliage is present from spring through fall.
 Its color is a smoky blue-green.

 How to grow it: Plant 'Titanium' bleeding heart in part sun to full shade and average, well-drained soil with consistent moisture.
 Although it tolerates heat better than many bleeding hearts, it may take a brief rest in summer if it is receiving strong sun.
-It is more dependable as a repeat bloomer with shade.
+Dicentra 'Titanium' is most dependable as a repeat bloomer if it grows in shade.
 Winter hardy in USDA Zones 5–9.